The capacity of Bernoulli nonadaptive group testing: Notation and algorithms

 \subsection{The COMP algorithm}

 The COMP algorithm is based on the following observation: any item that appears in a negative test is certainly nondefective.
-The COMP algorithm therefore declares all such items to be nondefective, and declares all the remaining items to be defective.\footnote{A brief note on terminology: We write `COMP' to refer to the detection algorithm given in \eqref{comp}, which can be used with any test design $\mathsf X$ -- in this paper we study it used with a Bernoulli nonadaptive test design.
+The COMP algorithm therefore declares all such items to be nondefective, and declares all the remaining items to be defective.\footnote{We write `COMP' to refer to the detection algorithm given in \eqref{comp}, which can be used with any test design $\mathsf X$.
 We use the name `COMP' following Chan et al \cite{chan}, although they use the term to mean the detection algorithm \eqref{comp} \emph{only} when twinned with a Bernoulli nonadaptive test design.
-They use the term `CBP' to denote the same detection algorithm \eqref{comp} -- albeit explained differently -- when used with a slightly different test design.
+They use the term `CBP' to denote the same detection algorithm \eqref{comp} -- but explained differently -- when used with a slightly different test design.
 In a later paper \cite{chan2}, a similar set of authors refer to COMP and CBP respectively by the different names `CoMa' and `CoCo'.
-Chan et al \cite{chan2} note that variants on COMP have appeared many times in the literature under various names, for example, \cite{malyutov,chen}.} That is, COMP declares
+Chan et al \cite{chan2} note that variants on COMP have appeared many times in the literature under various names, for example, \cite{malyutov,chen,kautz}.} That is, COMP declares

 as its guess of the defective set $\K$.

 The following three facts about COMP are immediate and will be important: \begin{itemize} \item $\KCOMP \supseteq \K$, since no actual defectives can have been ruled out; \item $\KCOMP$ is a satisfying set, since by definition no items of $\KCOMP$ are in a negative test, and the true defectives in $\K$ ensure an item from $\KCOMP$ in each positive test; \item $\KCOMP$ is the unique largest satisfying set, since all items not in $\KCOMP$ are ruled out through their appearance in negative tests. \end{itemize}